 Heat Mat

-Heat mats are a very useful tool for seed starting.
-They are affordable to buy, and make a considerable difference in the germination rate and success of many seeds.
+Heat mats are a super useful tool for seed starting.
+They’re affordable to buy, and make a considerable difference in the germination rate and success of many seeds.
 Heat mats are meant to be used on seeds that prefer warm soil to germinate, which includes tomatoes, peppers and eggplants.
-Although a heat mat is not required to grow from seed, it will speed up the germination rate and will result in more success with these specific seeds.
+Although a heat mat isn’t required to grow from seed, it will speed up the germination rate and will result in more success with these specific seeds.
+The other thing to note is that heat mats are quite affordable so their usefulness outweighs their price, in my opinion.

 Considerations

-The main consideration is the size of the heat mat.
-You want it to be a similar size as your grow trays.
+The main consideration is the size of the heat mat – you want it to be a similar size as your grow trays.
 The second consideration is determining how many mats you need, based on how many heat loving seeds you plan to grow.
-The heat mat will stay on 24/7 until your seeds germinate, so you need multiple if you plan to grow a lot, all at one time.
+Your heat mat will stay on 24/7 until your seeds germinate, so you need multiple if you plan to grow a lot, all at one time.

 Recommendations